 Bedrock encountered in Ohio is sedimentary.
 Metamorphic and igneous rocks are encountered only in the form of gravel, cobbles, and boulders, which were carried and deposited into the state as a result of glaciation.

 Visually describe all bedrock encountered.
-Use terms described herein for the description of bedrock, which may include in the following order: bedrock type, color, degree of weathering, strength, texture, bedding, other descriptors, type and condition of discontinuities, unit RQD, and unit recovery.
-Unit RQD, and unit are not required for bedrock exposures or rock sampled by means other than a core barrel.
+Use terms described herein for the description of bedrock, which may include in the following order: bedrock type, color, degree of weathering, strength, texture, bedding, other descriptors, type and condition of discontinuities, unit RQD, and unit recovery (Rec.).
+Unit RQD, and unit Rec. are not required for bedrock exposures or rock sampled by means other than a core barrel.
+The term unit is presented here to distinguish the difference between the lithological stratigraphic unit and the core run values.
+The term unit does not need to be presented within the descriptions presented on the boring logs or within the geotechnical profile sheets.

 Following are two examples of visual rock descriptions: